 Understanding Limited Liability Partnership

 It is governed by Limited Liability Partnership Act- 2008 which came into force from April 1, 2008.
-This Act was proposed for promoting the Micro Small Medium Enterprise.
+This Act was proposed for promoting Micro, Small and Medium Enterprises.

 1. Obtain Director Identification Number (DIN)

 The minimum number of designated partners for the incorporation of an LLP is two.
 One of them must be an Indian resident.
 Currently, DIN is only allotted only at the time of incorporation or while adding a person as a director or designated partner in a company or an LLP.
 Hence, first such members need to be added as directors in the company to obtain DIN.
 DIN will be required for those who would become designated partners.

 Further, it is important to apply for a DSC before applying for the DIN.
 A Body Corporate can also be a partner in a Limited Liability Partnership through a nominee.

 2. Meeting of Board of Directors of Company

 - Call a meeting of the Board of Directors.

 - Pass requisite Resolution for Conversion of Company into LLP.